openhab/openhab-docs/_addons_bindings/zwave/doc/trane/azemt500bb32ma_0_0.md

 ### Clock Time Offset

-Provides the current time difference for the devices time
+Provides the current time difference for the devices time.

 The ```time_offset``` channel supports the ```Number``` item and is in the ```Temperature``` category.